fido-device-onboard/docs-fidoiot/docs/implementation-references/getting-started-guide.md

 ## Quick Overview of FDO

 FDO contains 3 major server-side components and 1 client-side component.
-The server-side components include Manufacturer, RV & Owner Service.
+The server-side components include Manufacturer, RV, and Owner Service.
 The client-side includes device implementation in Java (PRI) or C (Client-sdk-fidoiot).

-FDO consists of four sets of protocols namely **DI, TO0, TO1 & TO2**.
+FDO consists of four sets of protocols namely **DI, TO0, TO1, & TO2**.

 1. **DI (Device Initialization protocol)**